billkarsh/SpikeGLX/sglhome/docs/index.md

 jgyMDk1ZmJiYzMxNTQyZGYwZmZlYjk1ODcwMTRmNWJiZGI3YjE) so everyone can learn together.

-2) If the community can't help, try asking me directly.
+2) If the community can't help, try emailing me directly.
 I'm also happy to hear about new feature requests, and very eager to hear about suspected bugs.
 This is the best way to let me know there's a possible issue without causing alarm in the whole community.
 You can get my email from the About Box in the SpikeGLX application.